sjoudaki/CosmoJBD/README.md

 # CosmoJBD

-We release modified EFTCAMB and CosmoMC modules and associated data files to perform a comprehensive analysis of Jordan-Brans-Dicke (JBD) gravity with the latest cosmological datasets.
+We release modified EFTCAMB and CosmoMC modules and associated data files to perform a comprehensive cosmological analysis of Jordan-Brans-Dicke (JBD) gravity.
 The nonlinear corrections to the Weyl and matter power spectra are included in a modified [HMCODE](https://github.com/alexander-mead/HMcode) that we have calibrated to a hybrid suite of _N_-body simulations.
 For further information, please see the readme file in the tarball ("readme_cosmojbd").

 The underlying theory, cosmological observables and datasets (in particular Planck, KiDS, 2dFLenS, BOSS, Pantheon), treatment of systematic uncertainties, analysis techniques, and fitting pipeline are presented in https://arxiv.org/abs/2010.15278.
 The central chains of the paper are available to [download from here](https://u.pcloud.link/publink/show?code=XZgKscXZgOPsJcYsiY8kDVFbNKIGiLSmoGTk).